 The impact of water scarcity on children in the Middle East and North Africa

 Water challenges in the Middle East and North Africa existed for thousands of years.
 However, the scale and impact of the crisis today is unprecedented.
-The very survival of children is at stake, with around 41 million people in the region lacking access to safely managed drinking water services and 66 million people lacking basic sanitation services leading to more disease and fragility.
+The very survival of children is at stake, with around 41 million people in the region lacking access basic services and 66 million people lacking basic sanitation services leading to more disease and fragility.

 Water scarcity hits agriculture, causing food insecurity as well as driving conflict, displacement and migration across the region.
 Rising food demand, urbanisation, poor water management as well as climate change have combined to threaten children, the poor and the marginalised.